 Conclusion: How to Add Sections to Pinterest Boards

-While Pinterest Board sections aren’t the most impactful way for getting more visibility for your Pins, they’re still a handy way to keep your Boards organized, specific and user-friendly – and it makes it easier for you to find your saved content.
+While Pinterest Board sections aren’t the most impactful way for getting more visibility for your Pins, they’re still a handy way to keep your Boards organized, specific, and user-friendly – and it makes it easier for you to find your saved content.

 Remember that Google Search indexes Board titles but not Board sections – so you’re going to get more exposure from a whole Board than a small section.

 Start a Free Trial of Tailwind for Pinterest!

 Alisa Meredith is Pinterest Product Specialist at Tailwind — — your new Marketing team, helping you create social media designs, schedule posts, and optimize across Instagram, Facebook, and Pinterest with one easy-to-use social media management tool.
 She is a sought-after speaker and teacher on Pinterest and Promoted Pins in particular, having spoken at Social Media Marketing World, Agents of Change and appearing on The Art of Paid Traffic and Social Pros podcasts.
 Alisa has invested heavily in becoming an expert in her craft – realizing (and loving) the fact that the learning never ends!
 She lives in coastal North Carolina with her pampered pets Pepe the couch potato Cavapoo, and more cats than she’d like to admit to.